CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailsessionerrorcode.md

 ### Convert EmailSessionErrorCode to a Number

-The following table shows some of the ways that a `EmailSessionErrorCode` can be converted to a number.
+The following table shows some of the ways that an `EmailSessionErrorCode` can be converted to a number.

 | Method | Example | Result | Editor&nbsp;Support | Notes |
 |-|-|-|-|-|